There are many differences and similarities between C programming language and Java. A list of top differences between C and Java are given below:

 ---|---|---|

-C does not support object-oriented programs.
-It is a procedural programming language. | Java is pure object–oriented programming language. | |
+C does not support object-oriented programs concepts.
+It is a procedural oriented programming language. | Java support object–oriented programming language concepts. | |

 C uses structure, union and enum data types. | Java does not support data types like structure, union and enum. | |

-C uses type modifiers keywords auto, extern, register, signed and unsigned. | Java does not define the type modifiers keywords auto, extern, register, signed and unsigned. | |
+C uses type modifiers keywords like auto, extern, register, signed and unsigned. | Java does not support type modifiers keywords like auto, extern, register, signed and unsigned. | |

-C uses preprocessors #define, #include and # ifdef. | Java does not have a preprocessors like #define, #include and #ifdef. | |
+C uses preprocessors #define, #include and #ifdef. | Java does not have a preprocessors like #define, #include and #ifdef. | |

 C uses malloc function to allocate memory at run time. | Java use new operator to allocate memory at run time. | |